syntasso/kratix-docs/docs/_partials/_enhancing-a-promise.md

 #### Update the Promise's `workflows` value

-The new image is built and available on your Platform Cluster.
+The new image is built and available on your Platform cluster.
 Update your Promise to use the new image.

 Open the Promise definition file (`promise-postgresql/promise.yaml`).
 From the top of the file, navigate to `spec` > `workflows` > `resource` > `configure[0]` > `spec` > `containers[0]` > `image` and replace the current value image with the newly created `kratix-workshop/postgres-configure-pipeline:dev` image.